kadirilkimen/Polar-Bear-Cnc-Machine/README.md

 # Bom of the prototype is loaded.

-## Please read the description below. it is important.
+## Please read the description below.
+It is important.
 ## It is not the BOM of Version1.

 ## BOM is only for the basic machine prototype.